 I’ve split our trip into a series of 5 photo posts:

 We’d been itching to go camping for some time, and set off on a Saturday morning to find somewhere to camp around Collie.
 It might sound like complete madness (we thought it was too at the time) but we ended up with a mint camp ground on both nights, with no one around!

-We've got some epic beaches around Perth, and Two Rocks is the closest 4WD accessible one north of the river.
-There's beach driving, dunes and a whole heap of fun to be had.
+We’ve got some epic beaches around Perth, and Two Rocks (EDIT – Now 4WDing in Two rocks is not permitted – head to Wilbinga) is the closest 4WD accessible one north of the river.
+There’s beach driving, dunes and a whole heap of fun to be had.

 After having such a great day at Waroona the weekend before, we decided to haul the boat down and stay a couple of nights.
 It was a great trip, with plenty of adventures in the 4WD’s and boat